Nabzozifo/Nabzozifo.github.io/_pages/cv.md

 Education
 ======
 * PhD in Computer Science, Mohammed VI Polytechnique University, BenGuerir, Morocco, 2024 (expected)
-* Engineer in Big Data and Business Intelligence, Nationale Institute of Statistics and Applied Economy, Rabat, Morroco, GitHub University, 2020
+* Engineer in Big Data and Business Intelligence, Nationale Institute of Statistics and Applied Economy, Rabat, Morroco, 2020
 * Preparatory Classes for Top Engineering Schools, CPGE Lycee My Idriss, Fes, Morocco, 2017

 Work experience
 ======
 * March 2020 - August 2020: Intern
-  * Mohammed VI Polytechnique University
+  * Mohammed VI Polytechnic University
   * Working on: Make machine learning systems, distributed, robust against attacks, manipulations and malfunctions (Recommender system, distributed SGD)

 * July 2019 - September 2019: Intern
   * Crédit Agricole du Maroc (CDM)
-  * Working on the Implementation of an IT tool dedicated to the management of the follow-up of the recommendations of the internal and external control entities.
+  * Working on the implementation of an IT tool dedicated to the management of the follow-up of the recommendations of the internal and external control entities.

 * June 2018 - August 2018: Intern
   * Compagnie Sahélienne de l’Entreprise (CSE)
-  * Working on the Development of an application for the management of the quality management system (QMS) of the CSE.
+  * Working on developing an application to manage the quality management system (QMS) of the CSE.

 Skills
 ======